skasiri/gift-i-card/readme.txt

 * Enhanced user experience with better language support

 == Upgrade Notice ==
+= 1.2.6 =
+This version introduces automatic price synchronization for mapped products.
+Products can now automatically sync their prices from Gift-i-Card API based on variant prices plus your configured profit margin.
+You can control price sync individually for each product with custom profit margin settings.
+Highly recommended for stores that want to keep prices synchronized with Gift-i-Card pricing.

+= 1.2.5 =
+This version adds the ability to create WooCommerce products directly from Gift-i-Card variants, significantly improving the product setup workflow.
+You can now create simple or variable products with automatic mapping in just a few clicks.
+This feature streamlines the process of adding Gift-i-Card products to your WooCommerce store.

 = 1.2.4 =
 This version updates compatibility with WordPress 6.9 and WooCommerce 10.4.3, ensuring optimal performance and security with the latest versions.
 Recommended for all users.